nisha-g23/email-classification-/README.md

 # email-classification-
 One major area in machine learning is supervised learning, where the goal is to predict an output given some inputs.
 The output value may be a numerical or categorical variable.
-In this article, we will discuss logistic regression: a supervised learning algorithm that can be used to classify data into categories, or classes, by predicting the probability that an observation falls into a particular class based on its features.
+We will discuss logistic regression: a supervised learning algorithm that can be used to classify data into categories, or classes, by predicting the probability that an observation falls into a particular class based on its features.

-Though it can be extended to more than two categories, logistic regression is often used for binary classification, i.e. determining which of two groups a data point belongs to, or whether an event will occur or not.
+Though it can be extended to more than two categories, logistic regression is often used for binary(0 or 1) classification, i.e. determining which of two groups a data point belongs to, or whether an event will occur or not.

 The typical setup for logistic regression is as follows: there is an outcome y